Galena High School (Nevada): AP Classes

 Advanced Placement classes are usually taken by students at Galena in their junior and senior years, but some may even take them in their sophomore year.
-The classes have very high pass rates on the AP exams when compared to the rest of the school district, and many students take the AP classes at Galena because of the high quality of the education.
+The classes have very high pass rates on the AP exams when compared to the rest of the school district.
+Many students take the AP classes at Galena because of the high quality of the education.

 The following Advanced Placement classes are available at Galena: